How to You Charge an Entire Show to the Hosts Cc

 and today, closed a Bridal Show, where the MIL of the bride was charging all of the out of town orders to her CC# - another $450......

-3. What if the host's credit card is declined?
+What happens if the host's credit card is declined?

-If the host's credit card is declined, our customer service team will reach out to the host to try and resolve the issue.
-If the payment cannot be processed, we can work with the host to find an alternative payment method or cancel the order.
+If the host's credit card is declined, you should reach out to the host to inform them of the issue.
+They may need to provide an alternative payment method or contact their bank to resolve any issues with the card.

 Similar Pampered Chef Threads